E-APR: Mapping the Effectiveness of Automated Program Repair: Results

 We observe that there is a distinctive cluster on the left of Figure~\ref{fig:datasetfootprint} composed of only bugs from IntroClassJava.
 It is clear that this dataset is significantly different from the other datasets.
 Further away from this cluster, is the footprint of Defects4J, which is on the rightmost side of the graph.
 This indicates that Defects4J is significantly different from IntroClassJava.

 On the other hand, the footprints of Bears, Bugs.jar and QuixBugs overlap to a greater extent.
 They are spread between IntroClassJava and Defects4J and have a higher spread than the other datasets.
-It is evident that these three benchmark datasets are very similar in terms of the features that impact the effectiveness of APRTs.
-This means that the evaluation of APRTs on only these three datasets doesn't present different challenging aspects.
+Bugs.jar covers a larger are and encompasses that one from Quixbugs.
 Bugs.jar contains some bugs obtained from the same software as the other datasets (e.g., Apache, Commons, Math), thus the bugs are eventually the same.
-QuixBugs is a set of buggy implementation of well known algoritms (e.g., Quixsort), and each buggy program in this dataset is a single class.
+QuixBugs is a set of buggy implementation of well known algorithms (e.g., Quixsort), and each buggy program in this dataset is a single class.
 The others datasets are real buggy programs, composed of several classes.

 In summary, the answer to the second research question is as follows:\\